What is Rapid Detox by the Waismann Method®?

 Benefits of the Waismann Method of Rapid Detoxification

 Nearly all medical professionals agree that rapid detoxification is not for everyone.
 With this in mind, a comprehensive physical evaluation should be provided before anesthesia detox is performed.
 Other medical options should also be presently available for those who are not candidates.
 Furthermore, following rapid detoxification, the patient should have inpatient recovery care throughout the regulation and stabilization period.
-Rapid detox or any other opioid detoxification, should not be looked at as a cure-all treatment, emotional care is strongly recommended.
+Rapid detox or any other opioid detoxification is not a cure-all treatment and we highly recommend emotional care, post detox.

 The Waismann Method professionals clearly understand the seriousness of Opioid Use Disorder and the level of care required to safely treat those struggling with this condition.
 Therefore, the Waismann Method includes treatment in an accredited hospital followed by a few days at a private recovery center.
 There are intricacies related to opiate dependence and addiction, from both physiological and psychological perspectives, which have adverse effects on the body and the mind.
 It is crucial for the success and safety of each patient that thorough inpatient care is provided.
 Adequate Recovery care, is just as critical, as the actual rapid detox itself.